 6. Self-belief makes for a better story

-I read somewhere that Dementors in Harry Potter books are a manifestation of the depression that JK Rowling faced?
+I read somewhere that the Dementors in Harry Potter books are a manifestation of the depression that JK Rowling faced.
 Truth or fiction, no idea!
 But, the terrifying demons had the whole wizard world and the human population scared.
 The demons will take away your peace, piece by piece, and Rowling’s demons were the publishers rejecting her story, repeatedly.
 Yet, she stayed true to herself, and her narrative.
 For the best story you will ever create, you need to have:

 Self-belief – believe in yourself, and your own

 Conviction – stay true to your story against all